Tinnitus: Types

 Commonly tinnitus is classified into "subjective and objective tinnitus".
 Tinnitus is usually subjective, meaning that the sounds the person hears are not detectable by means currently available to physicians and hearing technicians.
 Subjective tinnitus has also been called "tinnitus aurium", "non-auditory", or "non-vibratory" tinnitus.

-In rare cases, tinnitus can be heard by someone else using a stethoscope.
-Even more rarely, in some cases it can be measured as a spontaneous otoacoustic emission (SOAE) in the ear canal.
-This is classified as objective tinnitus, also called "pseudo-tinnitus" or "vibratory" tinnitus.
+In rare cases, tinnitus may be heard by someone else using a stethoscope.
+Even more rarely, in some cases it may be measured as a spontaneous otoacoustic emission (SOAE) in the ear canal.
+This is classified as "objective tinnitus", also called "pseudo-tinnitus" or "vibratory" tinnitus.

 Subjective tinnitus

 Subjective tinnitus is the most frequent type.
-It can have many causes, but most commonly it results from hearing loss.
+It may have many causes, but most commonly it results from hearing loss.
 When it is caused by disorders of the inner ear or auditory nerve, it can be called "otic" (from the Greek word for ear).
 These otological or neurological disorders include those triggered by infections, drugs, or trauma.
-A cause is traumatic noise exposure that damages hair cells in the inner ear.
+A cause is traumatic noise exposure that damages the sensory cilia, or hair cells, in the inner ear.
 Some evidence suggests that long-term exposure to noise pollution from heavy traffic may increase the risk of developing tinnitus.

-When there does not seem to be a connection with a disorder of the inner ear or auditory nerve, tinnitus can be called "non-otic".
+When there does not seem to be a connection with a disorder of the inner ear or auditory nerve, tinnitus may be called "non-otic".
 In 30% of cases, tinnitus is influenced by the somatosensory system; for instance, people can increase or decrease their tinnitus by moving their face, head, jaw, or neck.
-This type is called somatic or craniocervical tinnitus, since it is only head or neck movements that have an effect.
+This type is called somatic or craniocervical tinnitus, since it is only head or neck movements that have the effect.

 Some tinnitus may be caused by neuroplastic changes in the central auditory pathway.
-In this theory, the disturbance of sensory input caused by hearing loss results in such changes as a homeostatic response of neurons in the central auditory system, causing tinnitus.
-When some frequencies of sound are lost to hearing loss, the auditory system compensates by amplifying those frequencies, eventually producing sound sensations at those frequencies constantly even when there is no corresponding external sound.
+In this theory, the disturbance of sensory input caused by hearing loss results in such changes, as a homeostatic response of neurons in the central auditory system, causing tinnitus.

+When some frequencies of sound are lost to hearing loss, the auditory system compensates by amplifying those frequencies, eventually producing sound sensations at those frequencies constantly, even when there is no corresponding external sound.

 Hearing loss

 The most common cause of tinnitus is hearing loss.
 Hearing loss may have many different causes, but among those with tinnitus, the major cause is cochlear injury.

-In many cases no underlying cause is identified.
+In many cases, no underlying cause is identified.

 Ototoxic drugs also may cause subjective tinnitus, as they may cause hearing loss, or increase the damage done by exposure to loud noise.
 This damage may occur even at doses not considered ototoxic.
 More than 260 medications have been reported to cause tinnitus as a side effect.

-Tinnitus can also occur from the discontinuation of therapeutic doses of benzodiazepines.
-It can sometimes be a protracted symptom of benzodiazepine withdrawal and may persist for many months.
+Tinnitus may also occur from the discontinuation of therapeutic doses of benzodiazepines.
+It may sometimes be a protracted symptom of benzodiazepine withdrawal and may persist for many months.
 Medications such as bupropion may also cause tinnitus.